oscdoctest/Qi-Docs/docs/Reading_Data_API.rst

-API Calls for reading data
+API calls for reading data
 ===========================

 Reading and writing data with the Qi Client Libraries is performed through the ``IQiDataService`` interface, which can be accessed with the ``QiService.GetDataService( )`` helper.